artefactual-labs/am/compose/README.md

 You've read this far but you haven't yet figured out why your development environment is not working?
 Here are some tips:

+- Does your system meet the [requirements](#requirements)?
+Some services like Elasticsearch or ClamAV need a lot of memory!
 - Make sure that you've checked out the [latest](https://github.com/artefactual-labs/am/commit/HEAD) commit of this repository.